 Perfectionists might also assume that the legs of the stool should be exactly the same length.
 But that's not a helpful coaching assumption.
 A coaching client with a one-to-one focus might have identified and released some key patterns in his one-to-one interactions as well as in his self-preservation focus.
 His social instinct might still be less developed than the other two, but there's nothing necessarily wrong with that, no need to ensure that his connection with community is exactly even with self-preservation and one-to-one relationships.

 The coaching questions are always and only, "How do I help clients become more conscious?"
 "What are their habitual patterns?"
 "How do these patterns operate?"
 "As clients step aside, without judgment, and gain a broader perspective, how might they interrupt a pattern?"

-If the above client comes for coaching with the desire to be more comfortable in groups, that does become a coaching opportunity.
+If the client with a one-to-one focus comes for coaching to be more comfortable in groups, that's a coaching opportunity.
 And I asked Peter O'Hanrahan to show how that might work, coaching me as an Enneagram Nine with a primary one-to-one and secondary self-preservation focus.
 We were looking for a way to move the energy around, to extend it in a new way.

 I described attending an LGBT-sponsored dance at my church.
 I wanted to support the group, but entered the room in my habitual, one-to-one way, looking for someone familiar, feeling discomfort surrounded by so many faces of acquaintances I didn't know very well.
 I did find two people I knew, sat and chatted at their table for about 30 minutes, then left for the sanctity of my home and a good book I looked forward to finishing.
 Nothing wrong there.
 But I wish to be more comfortable in social settings, to release the habitual response of feeling marginal in groups.